king-handy/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+    The return function has local closure because it is within the scope of personalDice function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+    The first time dansRoll is called - a randomly generated number (*6) is returned.
+The second roll will return a similar result with a different number.

 c.
 What is the lexical scope of `newRoll`?

+    The newRoll constant is a child of return function() and grandchild of personalDice function.

 ### Task 3 - Stretch Goals